ryan-hami/Mp4-To-CCC/README.md

+# Info
+This fork of [Mp4-To-Srt](https://github.com/Nachtwind1/Mp4-To-Srt) adds color from the video into the closed captions.

+I am unfamiliar with the standard techniques for creating closed captions, so I just went to a [rainbow caption](https://youtu.be/Cc2nkx77U24), opened the Network tab of Inspect, pulled the `youtube.com/api/timedtext` request, and wrote the script to construct a subtitle payload in that format.

+To test the subtitles I used the popular strategy of capturing requests with Telerik Fiddler and overriding the response with my generated json caption file instead of the intended captions for any video.

-# Mp4-To-Srt
+# Mp4-To-CCC
-A Python Programm That Converts Mp4 files to Srt files
+A Python Programm That Converts Mp4 files to Colored Closed Captions for YouTube

 # How to use

 ## Requirements

-python3, opencv and numpy
+python3, opencv-python, PIL, numpy

 ### How to install